-- Problems with the gullet (oesophagus) such as reflux or inflammation.
+- Problems with the gullet (oesophagus), such as reflux or inflammation.

-- Problems with the salivary glands such as stones or infections.
+- Problems with the salivary glands, such as stones or infections.

-- Problems with the jaw joint such as arthritis.
+- Problems with the jaw joint, such as arthritis.

 Shingles is a condition where the virus which causes chickenpox (the varicella-zoster virus) is reactivated in just one nerve.
-It causes pain and a rash in the area of skin that nerve supplies.
+It causes pain and a rash in the area of skin which that nerve supplies.
 Occasionally shingles can affect the nerve which supplies the ear.
 Symptoms may include:

 - Pain inside the ear or on the outer ear, or both.